StellaLH/distributionFittingToolkit/README.md

 # distributionFittingToolbox
 Fit distributions to univariate integer data and use goodness-of-fit metric to compare the performance of each distribution

+# Files
+1. distributionFitting.py: Python script, detailed outline below.
+Script contains a function, distributionFitting(filename,printResults,plotResults), which fits 3 different distributions to input integer data from a plain-text file

+2. example.py: Python script showing an example use of the distributedFitting function

+3. exampleInput.txt: Example plain-text file of integer data used by the script

+4. exampleFigure.png: Output plot of example.py

+5. examplePrint.txt: Console output of example.py

 # Description
 Takes plain-text input file containing a single integer on each line and fits the dicrete uniform, beta binomial and zipfian distributions to data distribution.